 Have you been curious about partnering with the hummingbirds and wondering if your brand is ready?

-Here are the top five things we encourage our clients to understand and look at before bringing hundreds or thousands of new visitors to them.
+Here are the top five things we encourage our customers to understand and look at before bringing hundreds or thousands of new visitors to them.

 1. You have an active and engaging Instagram Profile + Facebook Page.

-When our local influencers start talking about your brand on social media, the ultimate intention is to get their followers excited enough to buy from your brand.
+When our hummingbirds start talking about your brand on social media, the ultimate intention is to get their followers excited enough to buy from your brand.

 But the first step that happens when someone sees your brand tagged in a hummingbird’s post is… they click to your profile.

-If your social profiles aren’t in tip top shape, or you don’t post often, or engage in your audience, that’s your first step to show your audience and local community you have a digital heartbeat.
+If your social profiles aren’t in tip top shape, or you don’t post often, or engage with your audience, that’s your first step to show your audience and community you have a digital heartbeat.